 Tara is developing a broad commercial chancery practice, spanning Chambers’ main practice areas.
-She regularly appears as sole counsel in the High Court and County Court, as well as being instructed as part of a larger team.
-Tara’s practice also involves a wide range of advisory work and she has experience in both domestic and international disputes.
+She is regularly instructed to appear as sole counsel in the High Court and County Court, as well as part of a larger team in more substantial cases.
+Her practice also involves a wide range of advisory work.

 Recent examples of notable work include:

 - Acting for one of the respondents in an LCIA arbitration concerning a joint venture dispute in relation to the appraisal and development of gas fields, led by Alan Gourgey QC

 - Acting in Cayman Island proceedings for the petitioner in a winding up petition brought on the just and equitable ground (Tianrui (International) Holding Company Ltd v China Shanshui Cement Group), led by Tom Lowe QC